-Enhanced Traction System (Option)
+Enhanced Traction System

-Your vehicle may have an Enhanced Traction System (ETS) that limits wheel spin.
+If your vehicle has the optional four-speed automatic transaxle, it also has an Enhanced Traction System (ETS) that limits wheel spin.
 This is especially useful in slippery road conditions.
 The system operates only if it senses that one or both of the front wheels are spinning or beginning to lose traction.
-When this happens, the system reduces engine power (by managing engine spark and shifting to higher transaxle gears) to limit wheel spin.
-You may feel or hear the system working, but this is normal.
+When this happens, the system reduces engine power and may also upshift the transaxle to limit wheel spin.